 Here are 7 ways to increase your odds of arriving on time (with #7 being the most important; you won’t even need the 6 others with that one).

 This is by far the most effective tip to actually avoid your flight being delayed.

 Airports and airline operations are run to split-second timing (everything has to be optimized because passengers want cheaper flights).
-So one delayed flight can have a big snowball effect on schedules over the course of the day.
+So one delayed flight can have a big domino effect on schedules over the course of the day.

 This means flights get delayed even if there’s nothing wrong at that point in time, it’s just the residual effects of cumulative IRROPS (irregular operations, the aviation term for when something goes wrong) from earlier that day.